 This method is legal but it does not have an ethical connotation.
 Here, the companies exaggerate the praise for their products.
 It is very difficult to see through puffery.
-It can hurt the brand in the long run because if it fails to deliver on its big promises (something that is also known as overpromise and under deliver), it will suffer a massive loss of trust on the part of the viewers.
+It can hurt the brand in the long run because if it fails to deliver on its big promises (something that is also known as overpromising and underdelivering), it will suffer a massive loss of trust on the part of the viewers.
 It may even be forced to face legal consequences.

 For example, Duracell batteries promise to be an “everyday battery” but it is obviously not possible for the batteries to last forever.
-Similarly, advertisements of Vim dishwashing liquid claims that one spoonful Vim gel can clean all the utensils of one time which is an obvious exaggeration.
+Similarly, advertisements of Vim dishwashing liquid claim that one spoonful of Vim gel can clean all the utensils at one time which is an obvious exaggeration.

 Another common way of puffery is to claim to be the best in the product category or even the world.